What is debt

 Debtor and creditor

-The person or organization that owes money is called the debtor.
-They are responsible for meeting the repayment terms agreed upon in their financial contract.
-Conversely, the creditor is the one providing the funds.
-Creditors can be banks, other financial institutions that offer loans, or companies waiting to be paid for their goods or services.
+In terms of a loan, the debtor is responsible for meeting the terms of the payment plan that was agreed upon before the loan was given.
+The creditor is the one providing the loans.
+Creditors can be banks, other financial institutions that offer loans, or businesses waiting to be paid for their goods or services.

 Types of debt